Infrakit-Experimental/infrakit-cs-library/README.md

-# infrakit-desktop-sync
+# infrakit-library
-Infrakit desktop synchronizer
+Infrakit Library which provides shared functionality for infrakit apps